JauniusPinelis/Generative-AI-Course-2025-09/GEN-AI.md

-**8-Week Practical Course: Generative AI for Non-Technical Users**
+**8-Week Practical Course: Generative AI for Business Professionals**

-*Master AI tools and automation without programming*
+*Become technically proficient with AI tools and automation*

 ---

 ## **Course Overview**

-This 8-week course is designed for business professionals, creators, marketers, and anyone who wants to harness the power of Generative AI without learning to code.
-You'll learn to use AI tools effectively, automate workflows with no-code platforms, and integrate AI into your daily work and creative processes.
+This 8-week course is designed for business professionals, creators, marketers, and anyone who wants to harness the power of Generative AI effectively. **Reality Check:** To truly leverage AI as a technology, you'll need to develop technical skills.
+This course will guide you from complete beginner to technically competent AI user, teaching you to think systematically about AI implementation, understand APIs, manage data flows, and build sophisticated automations.

+You won't learn programming, but you will learn to think like a technical user and work with technical concepts confidently.

+**🔧 Technical Reality Check:**
+- You'll work with APIs, JSON data, authentication keys, and debugging
+- Some concepts will be challenging - technical skills require practice and patience
+- You'll need to read documentation, understand error messages, and troubleshoot issues
+- This is closer to "technical training" than "casual tool use"

+**Prerequisites:** Basic computer literacy, willingness to learn technical concepts, persistence with complex tools, comfort with trial-and-error learning
-**Prerequisites:** Basic computer literacy, curiosity about AI **Tools Used:** ChatGPT, Claude, Midjourney, n8n, Zapier, various AI platforms **Outcome:** Ability to leverage AI for productivity, creativity, and business automation
+**Tools Used:** ChatGPT, Claude, Midjourney, n8n, APIs, automation platforms, data management tools **Outcome:** Technical proficiency with AI tools, automation systems, and strategic AI implementation

+**⚠️ Important:** If you want to just "use AI casually," this course might be too technical.
+If you want to become genuinely capable with AI technology, this course will get you there.

 ---

 ## **Week 1: Introduction to Generative AI & Fundamentals**

 ### **Day 1: What is Generative AI?
-The Revolution Explained**
+Technical Foundations**
 - **Understanding AI vs. Generative AI:** Traditional AI vs. creative AI systems
-- **Key Concepts Made Simple:** Models, prompts, tokens, training data
+- **Technical Concepts You Need to Know:** Models, prompts, tokens, training data, parameters, fine-tuning
+- **The AI Technology Stack:** Understanding how AI services work (APIs, cloud computing, model hosting)
 - **Major Players & Platforms:** OpenAI (ChatGPT), Anthropic (Claude), Google (Gemini), Meta (Llama)
 - **Real-World Impact:** How Gen-AI is transforming industries (marketing, content, design, business)
-- **Hands-on:** Create accounts on ChatGPT, Claude, and Google AI Studio
+- **Hands-on:** Create accounts, explore API documentation, understand service limitations

 ### **Day 2: Mastering Text Generation - ChatGPT Fundamentals**
 - **Getting Started with ChatGPT:** Interface navigation, model selection (GPT-4 vs 3.5)